2ndPrince/bibleTool/README.md

 Psa 115:2-42
 ```

-All these text data will be displayed at once and available for text output
+All these text data will be displayed at once and available for text output.
+Copy and paste the text for your usage.
+No need to open browser tabs every time